Honest Tower-by-Tower Guide to Rainey Street Apartments, Rent Ranges & What to Know Before You Sign a Lease

 Pros

-- Floor-to-ceiling windows in every unit — the signature design feature, and it’s still one of the best executions of this in downtown Austin
+- Floor-to-ceiling windows in every unit — still one of the best versions of this in downtown Austin

-- Royal Blue Grocery and Emmer & Rye restaurant at street level (you can grocery shop and eat a top-tier dinner without leaving the building)
+- Royal Blue Grocery and Emmer & Rye restaurant at street level (grocery run and a great dinner without leaving the building)

 - Rooftop pool, gym, clubroom, terrace with fireplaces, and concierge service